-In the "Looking Glass," we provide the space for contributors to share reflections on their work.
-"Looking Glass" provides a sort of parlor where authors reveal the genesis of their pieces, as well as provide meta-discursive insight into their textual and visual creative works.
+Through the "Looking Glass," readers are invited to dig deeper into our issues as contributors share reflections on their work.
+Specifically, "Looking Glass" provides a sort of parlor where authors and artists reveal the genesis of their pieces, as well as provide meta-discursive insight into their textual and visual creative works.

 Issue 15 Reflections